 Skip navigation

 The research objectives of process engineering are the production of particles for the application and development of new materials and functional materials.
-Current topics include reactive and non-reactive spraying, powder and layer formation processes, in combination with process simulation and optimization using multiphase models as well as process and particle characterization.
+Current topics include reactive and non-reactive spraying, powder and layer formation processes, in combination with process and particle characterization.
 Thus, process engineering is the starting point for research into many material-oriented process chains, as is currently particularly evident in the example of powder production and particle formulation for additive manufacturing.

 These research objectives are reflected in the scientific orientation of process engineering with the following research activities: